What Are Credit Card Points? A Guide in Australia

 How do credit card rewards programs work?

-Credit card rewards programs are simple in concept:
+Credit card rewards programs generally operate through a simple structure:

-- The spend category (e.g., groceries, fuel, dining, travel)
+- The spend category (such as groceries or travel)

 Expiration policies

-- Some points may not expire while your account remains open
+- Some points may remain valid while the account remains active.

-- Some may expire after a period of inactivity
+- Some points may expire after a period of inactivity.

 Direct earn vs transferable points